An Artist's Story

 Danny resides in California, where he lives with his wife of 27 years and two beautiful daughters.
 Born in the small town of Marion, Ohio, Danny strived to excel in all aspects of his early life.
 He was a standout defensive back on the football gridiron and won the state indoor pole vaulting championship.
 He graduated from High school with a 4.0 grade point average, was named valedictorian and received the highest scholarship offered by the Columbus College of Art and Design.

-After graduating from CCAD magna cum laude, Danny relocated to California, where he struggled for a number of years to scrape together a living as an illustrator.
+After graduating in 1986 from CCAD magna cum laude, Danny relocated to California, where he struggled for a number of years to scrape together a living as an illustrator.
 However, his passion for painting realistically and in oils, prevailed, and Danny veered his career back toward Fine Art, as he always envisioned himself first and foremost as a fine artist.
-Beginning with a few small galleries in San Diego, Danny’s art has gained worldwide recognition and a committed following in the last twenty-nine years.
+Beginning with a few small galleries in the early 90's in San Diego, Danny’s art has gained worldwide recognition and a committed following in the last thirty three years.
 He has worked with some of the most famous athletes of all time, has numerous collectors, and his work has been shown in galleries both nationally and internationally.